AU-BCE-EE/course-modelling-2025/classes/18_30_oct/activity/questions.md

 Explain or show how these two lines of code are used to calculate the time deriviative of solute concentration for all necessary nodes.
 Use a drawing or Python code or whatever you find illuminating.
+Bonus: Can you explain how it is possible to actually eliminate the loop and effectively carry out all iterations in one go using slicing?
+You can find examples of this in the diffusion model module.

 # 4.
 It is possible to predict whether a plane wall (1D rectangular system) is cooling or heating or at steady state just based on the shape of the temperature profile.